fotor-2025042422352

 Half an hour later, once the Grand Prix is over, the culprit is no longer the driver.
 Says Martin Whitmarsh, technical director of the team:

-"We just didn't call him, we kept him out an extra lap and the tires were too worn, and when we called him back it was too late.
+"We just didn't call him, we kept him out an extra lap and the tyres were too worn, and when we called him back it was too late.
 The mistake lies with the team".

 The verbal ballet does not end here, because the boss, Ron Dennis, also enters the scene a few hours later and absolves everyone.

 "It's hard to say if anyone made a mistake, the team or Lewis.
 The circuit was drier than the pit lane entrance, and this made the difference.
-It's easy, afterwards, to say that it could have been stopped sooner.
+It's easy, afterwards, to say that he could have been stopped sooner.
 But what would have been the difference?
 The other teams were also doing the same as us".

 "They were the same for both drivers".